ZSarsenova/no2-forecasting-almaty-astana/README.md

 Each script reads from / writes results to a Google Drive folder (paths are set at the top of each file); fix the folder path to your own.
 Random seed is fixed (42); library versions are pinned in `requirements.txt`.

 ## Citation
-> [AUTHORS].
+> ZHIBEK SARSENOVA.
 When the Regime Picks the Model: A Skill-Based Benchmark and Regime-Conditional Conformal Prediction for Hourly NO₂ Forecasting in Two Climatically Opposite Cities. *Sensors* (under review), 2025.

 ## License
 MIT — see `LICENSE`.